Beast Mode: 1965 Buick Riviera with 2000 Horsepower Arias Hemi Head LSX

 ARIAS HEMI HEADS TURN THIS BONNEVILLE BOUND, TURBOCHARGED 427 LSX INTO A REAL BEAST

 This 427ci LSX based Arias Hemi was built for Rick Head's Bonneville project.
-Rick is a fabricator and car builder at Bones Fabrication in Camarillo, California.
-He is the photographer for ARP-bolts and also sergeant at arms for the Southern California Timing Association (SCTA).
+Rick is the owner, fabricator and car builder at Da Rod Shop in Simi Valley, CA. He is also the sergeant at arms for the Southern California Timing Association (SCTA).
 He chose the classic class for earlier vehicles.
 "Basically we are building a 1965 Buick Riviera for Land speed Racing in B/CBGC (Classic Blown Gas Coupe).
 It sports a 427 CID LSX with Arias Hemi Heads, Exile 94MM Large frame turbo, custom intercooler and a Mike's Transmission TH400 direct drive.
-Because we race on salt and dirt we are building the car as u201cmodularu201d as possible so it can be dis-assembled, body removed and cleaned.
-Class rules require mechanical fuel delivery, one distributor or magneto u00a0hence the use of the blow through carb and front mount distributor."
+Because we race on salt and dirt we are building the car as modular as possible so it can be disassembled, body removed and cleaned.
+Class rules require mechanical fuel delivery, one distributor or magneto hence the use of the blow through carb and front mount distributor."